danielvaughn/legume/src/content/jobs/04_sfe_hsi.md

 It remains one of my favorite work experiences, not only for the uniquness of the work itself, but also because of the close relationships I developed with my coworkers.

+tech:

+- built dashboard frontend and backend
+- initially was using Angular 1.6 and foundation
+- used nodejs and mongo on the backend
+- also talked to druid, worked with data engineers to get queries down to 1-3s for all customer queries.
+6pb database!
+- used D3 for visualizations
+- migrated to react while I was there
+- I built a microframework for using react in place of D3
+- migrated from rest to graphql

+learned:

+- our job is not to write code, but to solve business problems
+- lines of code are spent, not written
+- engineering management is not a "step up" from senior, it's an entirely different profession
+- keeping the company culture as you grow is very hard, and may not even be possible
+- success is not binary; even winning can involve losing
+- migrating frameworks is incredibly expensive, choose your tech stack wisely!